Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 ii. $0.15 as a Ballpark CPV

 iii.
-CPV from US Advertising Spend Divided by Total Views
+CPV from U.S. Advertising Spend Divided by Total Views

 iv.
 Is YouTube Premium Worth It?